Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Files and Directories.md

-Need to link to Globbing for filename matching
 # Files and Directories
-- In Linux, files are organized in a hierarchical directory structure.
-Linux is a single file system tree where the structure starts from the root directory and branch downwards.
+- In Linux, files are organized in a hierarchical directory structure, forming a single file system tree starting from the root directory and branching downwards.

      ```bash
     ## use df command to examine the filesystem structure